 Definition of Capitolio

-Capitolio is a term historically related to a majestic building built in the ancient Roman Empire.
-It comprises three temples dedicated to the deities Jupiter, Juno and Minerva, and today it is a word that is widely linked to politics.
+- Majestic building built in the ancient Roman Empire.
+It includes three temples dedicated to the deities Jupiter, Juno and Minerva.

-The word Capitolio comes from the Latin ” Capitolium “, which in turn is a derivative of the noun ” Caput ” which is equivalent to ” Head “, and symbolizes the head of a power.
-The Royal Spanish Academy defines it as “Building that, in some countries, houses the legislative bodies of the state.”
+The word capitolio comes from the Latin capitolium , which in turn is a derivative of the noun caput, which is equivalent to “head”, and symbolizes the main part of a power.
+In this sense, the capitolio houses in many countries its political and administrative center.

-It was there that in 1957 the Treaty of Rome was signed, which gave rise to the European Economic Community and the European Atomic Energy Community.
+- It was in the Capitolinus Mons that in 1957 the Treaty of Rome was signed, which gave rise to the European Economic Community and the European Atomic Energy Community.

-Generally the design has been inspired by the United States Capitol , which is based on a neoclassical style.
+- Generally the design of the capitols has been inspired by the United States Capitol , which is based on a neoclassical style.
 The first building of this style was built in 1705 in Williamsburg, Virginia.
-It is a dome that covers a central rotunda of which two wings are located in which the concerned legislative chambers are located.

-In Venezuela, the Capitolio differs from the rest of those built in the American continent, although it has a neoclassical style like the rest, its elliptical dome bathed in gold make it unique.
+- In Venezuela, the capitolio differs from the rest of those built in the American continent, although it has a neoclassical style like the rest, its elliptical dome bathed in gold makes it unique.